Rod995/Pilotable-Starsector-Fighters/README.md

  [III] - All fighters cost over 50-60 supplies just to fix, starting from 0% CR.

- [IV] - Can't ever build the ships, as they will consume all your capacity instead.
-Dunno if fixed by commit f958bac.
+ [IV] - Can't ever build the ships, as they will consume all your capacity instead. ~~Dunno if fixed by commit f958bac.~~

+ [V] - The weapons on the modded fighters can't be properly bought or viewed.

 ### Deviations: